opendatateam/udata/docs/system-dependencies.md

 ## MongoDB and Redis

-The project depends on [MongoDB][] 6+, and [Redis][] (beware of the version, it will not work well if they are not respected).

-The installation process is very specific to your operating system and will depend on your configuration, join us via [a Github issue][github-new-issue] or via [a Github discussion][github-discussions] if you have any issue.
+The project requires [MongoDB][] 6.0 or later and [Redis][].

+!!! warning
+    Please ensure you install compatible versions.
+Using unsupported versions may cause issues.

+Installation steps vary depending on your operating system and configuration.
+If you encounter any problems during installation, please reach out via [a GitHub issue][github-new-issue] or [a GitHub discussion][github-discussions].

 ### Redis